OmenApps/django-postgresql-dag/README.md

-# Django Dag for Postgresql

-Directed Acyclic Graphs for Django/Postgres.
+# Django & Postgresql-based Directed Acyclic Graphs

 The main distinghishing factor for this project is that it can retrieve entire sections of a graph in a single query.
 The trade off is portability: it uses